nickalreadyinuse/alpinefaction/README.md

 Problems
 --------
-If your antivirus software detects Alpine Faction malicious, you may need to explicitly allow it to run.
+If your antivirus software detects Alpine Faction as malicious, you may need to explicitly allow it to run.
 While Alpine Faction is safe to use, many antivirus vendors wrongly flag new programs as malicious/suspicious.
 If you do not trust officially provided Alpine Faction distributions, you can review the code and compile it yourself.